Difference

 —

 An age difference calculator compares two dates and shows the gap in years, months, days, and total days.
-It is helpful for birthdays, anniversaries, project timelines, and any date-based milestone.
+It is helpful for birthdays, anniversaries, project timelines, and any date-based milestone, and it complements an age gap calculator when you compare two birth dates directly or a deadline calculator when that span sets a filing or delivery target.

 That matters because total days alone can be hard to visualize.
 A split into years, months, and days makes the difference more human-readable and easier to explain.
 It also helps when you need to know whether two dates are close together or far apart.